SEI-SEA-1-25/react-burger-stacker-lab/README.md

 ### _GET READY_ **INCOMING ACCESSIBILITY RANT**

 > Since the ingredients need to be clickable, you should put a `<button>` in the `Ingredient` component for the user to click on.
 Although it is very possible to make _any html element clickable_ (and unfortunately something that people do all to frequently), you should always use **semantically correct elements for click events**.
-This is a big **_accessibility_** concern, as screen-reader devices use `<button>`s for inform their users about possible interactions on the page.
+This is a big **_accessibility_** concern, as screen-reader devices rely on `<button>`s to inform their users about possible interactions on the page.
 A visually impaired person relying on an screen-reader **may not have any way know** to click on a wonderfully styled div with an event listener on it, because their screen-reader will not know to tell them about it.

 <details>
   <summary>HELP!
 I'm scared my app won't be accessible now!
 AND WHAT IS PROP DRILLING ANYWAYS?!?!</summary>